Custom Barndominium Plans vs. Stock Plans: Which Is Better?

 What Is a Custom Barndominium Plan?

-A custom plan may be the right choice if you have a unique piece of land, a very specific layout in mind, unusual garage or shop requirements, special accessibility needs, or a design vision that does not fit an existing plan.
+A custom plan may be the right choice if you have a unique piece of land, a very specific layout in mind, unusual garage or shop requirements, special accessibility needs, or a design vision that does not match an existing plan.

-Custom plans can be designed around:
+Custom barndominium plans can be designed around:

 - Your exact land size and shape